JussiLem/RecipeBook/README.md

 ### Folder structure

 The components and screens are separated so they can be more easily recycled in the application.
+The graphql folder contains auto generated files are created by the appsync.

 ````bash
 src/